This olive oil mayonnaise recipe makes it simple and cheap to make your own mayo and the result tastes impressively similar to the store bought stuff!

 Olive oil mayonnaise ingredients

-This olive oil mayonnaise recipe contains 1 cup light tasting olive oil, 3 egg yolks, 1 teaspoon white vinegar, and ½ teaspoon salt.
-Optionally, if you want to make it garlic mayo, add either 1 garlic clove or ½ teaspoon garlic powder.
+This olive oil mayonnaise recipe contains 1 cup light tasting olive oil, 2 egg yolks, 2 teaspoons white vinegar (or lemon juice), and ½ teaspoon salt.
+Optionally, if you want to make it garlic mayo, add either 1 garlic clove or 1/8 teaspoon garlic powder.

 Recipe substitutions or variations